 For water-based stains with fewer solids (semi-transparent, etc), perhaps two to three years, depending on where you live.
 For oil-based semi-transparent stains, expect to re-coat in three to five years, perhaps.

 Thicker solid stains of both types will last longer.

 More solids, more opacity, longer lifespan.
-(But more scraping!)
+(But more scraping later!)

 Shake well just before opening as the solids settle out fast.
-The store will shake the can for you even if you have opened it, but you then need to either use it right away or shake by hand.
-See my 15-second video of how a professional shakes paint.
-(Don’t shake clear coats—it makes bubbles!)
+The store will shake a non-rusty can for you even if you have opened it, but you then need to either use it right away or shake by hand.
+It’s best to just shake it by hand on the spot.
+See my short video of how a professional painter shakes paint.
+(Don’t shake clear coats—it makes bubbles!
+Stir it Mr.Bond.)